Orion (grape)

 Orion is a white wine grape variety of German origin.
 It was created by Dr. Gerhardt Alleweldt (1927-2005) at the Geilweilerhof Institute for Grape Breeding in Siebeldingen in 1964, by crossing the Vitis vinifera variety Optima with the hybrid grape Villard Blanc.
 Therefore, Orion is itself a hybrid grape (interspecific crossing) rather than a pure Vitis vinifera.

 Orion derives its name from the mythological hunter Orion, which gave the constellation Orion its name.
-It is also known under the synonyms Geilweilerhof GA-58-30 and Gf.
+The grape variety is also known under the synonyms Geilweilerhof GA-58-30 and Gf.
 GA-58-30.